-24 years ago today Frank Vincent Zappa passed away at the age of 52 after a long battle with prostate cancer.
+Twenty-nine years ago today Frank Vincent Zappa passed away at the age of 52 after a long battle with prostate cancer.
 An immensely influential composer, musician, statesman, activist, and artist, Zappa never let anything stand in the way of speaking his mind and expressing his art.
-Over the course of his career, Zappa channeled his pioneering originality into a bafflingly long catalogue of recorded music—both as a solo artist and with his band, the Mothers of Invention—employing a vast array of styles, genres, and approaches.
+Over the course of his career, Zappa channeled his pioneering originality into a bafflingly long catalog of recorded music—both as a solo artist and with his band, the Mothers of Invention—employing a vast array of styles, genres, and approaches.

-The man was a fascinating blend of determination, wild talent and relentless work ethic.
-Almost completely self-taught, Zappa haunted the libraries in his youth, studying feverishly to progress his dreams of becoming a composer, honing his abilities in every facet music’s unending expanses.
+The man was a fascinating blend of determination, wild talent, and relentless work ethic.
+Almost completely self-taught, Zappa haunted the libraries in his youth, studying feverishly to progress his dreams of becoming a composer, honing his abilities in every facet of music’s unending expanses.
 He demanded nothing less than the absolute best from himself and those he worked with—at all times, and in all areas.
-His tireless drive alienated some who tried to work with him, but his methods earned him the respect and loyalty of a core of fellow musicians, fans and even critics.
+His tireless drive alienated some who tried to work with him, but his methods earned him the respect and loyalty of a core of fellow musicians, fans, and even critics.

 The fervor of his fans is the stuff of legends.
-From his earliest days with The Mothers (later, out of necessity, rechristened The Mothers Of Invention); from rock operas to actual operas, fans followed Zappa through every transformation and permutation.
-His admirers ranged from other influential musicians like Jimi Hendrix, Paul McCartney and Trey Anastasio, to senators, to housewives.
+From his earliest days with The Mothers (later, out of necessity, rechristened The Mothers Of Invention), from rock operas to actual operas, fans followed Zappa through every transformation and permutation.
+His admirers ranged from other influential musicians like Jimi Hendrix, Paul McCartney, and Trey Anastasio, to senators, to housewives.
 European nations erected statues in his honor, and during his trips abroad he was treated as a sort of visiting diplomat.
 He’s had everything from bacteria to asteroids named in his honor by researchers and explorers.

 Entire bookshelves have been filled not just by Frank’s collected works, but by biographers and students of history.
 We honestly don’t have the space to give a proper examination of his life in words—we’d be here all day—so we thought we would honor the man in the most fitting way possible…through his music.
-What follows below is a partial examination of the many styles, genres and eras of his work.
+What follows below is a partial examination of the many styles, genres, and eras of his work.
 Hopefully, the sampling below provides some insight into the mind of a true iconoclast.

 Zappa wasn’t afraid of slipping some autobiographical details into his work, though he would often disguise them in the surreal landscapes he was creating.
 His industry legal issues were touched on in this now-classic album, which he once described as a “stupid little story about how the government is going to do away with music.”
 The three-part album touches on a wide swath of styles and uses unique recording processes like “xenochrony,” the practice of splicing old live solos into new studio recordings.
 Due to management greed and his battles with his labels, Zappa’s middle period was dominated by near-endless touring, as it was his only sure source of income.
 Listen to the album’s title track below.

 “Eat That Question”

-“Don’t Eat the Yellow Snow”
+“Don’t Eat The Yellow Snow”

 Zappa And The PMRC Senate Hearings

 He did have some regrets, however.
 The highest-charting single of his later years, “Valley Girl,” would inspire a nation to adopt a style of speech and attitude that he personally reviled.
 The song was a condemnation of some of the people his daughter attended high school with, but it ended up catching the public’s attention for its outward silliness instead of its satirical meaning.
 The song went on to inspire hit movies, fashion trends, and thousands upon thousands of truly bad impressions.
-Listen to “Valley Girl” on YouTube via Chris Reno:

 “The Yellow Shark”

-In his final years, Zappa was completely focused on his classical compositions, producing entire concertos and conducting them across Europe, where sold out crowds were devouring his music with a passion that is rare among the traditionally staid appreciators of the field.
+In his final years, Zappa was completely focused on his classical compositions, producing entire concertos and conducting them across Europe, where sold-out crowds were devouring his music with a passion that is rare among the traditionally staid appreciators of the field.
 Though his failing health necessitated a second conductor, the music produced at the end of his life mirrored the rest of his career: He made something only he could make, and he made it his way.
-Listen to his 1993 orchestral album, “The Yellow Shark”, below via YouTube:
+Watch Frank perform a segment of The Yellow Shark in 1992 below.

 Rebelling Against His Declining Health

-One of the last interviews he granted, the following shows him as he was at the end, defiant, creative and still trying to speak his mind, as his body failed him.
+One of the last interviews he granted, the following shows him as he was at the end, defiant, creative, and still trying to speak his mind, as his body failed him.

 Rest in peace, Frank Zappa, and thank you for the questions you asked, and the answers you found, and the lessons you taught us along the way.